status-im/nimbus-eth2/docs/the_nimbus_book/src/zinken.md

  To import your `zinken` key(s) into Nimbus:

- > **Note:** You can skip steps 1 and 2 if you've already cloned `nim-beacon-chain` and built the beacon node for `medalla`: just make sure you run `git pull && make update` from the `master` branch before continuing with step 3.
+ > **Note:** You can skip steps 1 and 2 below if you've already cloned `nim-beacon-chain` and built the beacon node for `medalla`: just make sure you run `git pull && make update` from the `master` branch before continuing with step 3.

  #### 1. Clone the nim beacon chain repository